-Mojo Mayo Hard Boiled Eggs.
+Mayo Mojo Hard Boiled Egg Salad.
 Amp up garden variety hard boiled eggs with a little Mojo Mayo.

 Sweet Sour Pickle Chips.
 This quick and simple recipe makes sweet and sour pickle slices for sandwiches perfect for mounding on hamburgers, deli sandwiches, pulled pork sandwiches, or even straight as a side or snack.
 You don't need to Pasteurize or heat treat these pickles, and you don't need much time.

 Classic Kosher Dill Pickles.
 Just like they serve at the kosher delis, you can make them in your fridge, and they're ready in 48 hours.
 No fermenting.
 I use the recipe for leftover green tomatoes, and I can use the brine over and over.